EasyAsABC123/sc/README.md

 ### Actions

-- :add: - add a new samba share (default action)
+- :add: - add a new service (default action)

 ### Attribute Parameters

-- service_name: name attribute, the name of the share to be created.
+- service_name: name attribute, the name of the service to be created.
-- path: The path the the folder you want to share.
+- path: The path the the folder you want to service.
-- description: The description of the share.
+- description: The description of the service.

 ### Examples
 ```